-$$R(\widehat{\Phi}^) = -\int_F \alpha \epsilon_R \nabla \widehat{\Phi} \nabla \widehat{\Phi}^ \, \mathrm{d}\Omega.$$ (6.12)
+$$R(\widehat{\Phi}^) = -\int_E \alpha \epsilon_R \nabla \widehat{\Phi} \nabla \widehat{\Phi}^ \, d\Omega. \tag{6.12}$$

 6.2.1.
 Experiment 4.
 We now test our error bounds for a negative feature on the Neumann boundary with increasing size, with the same QoI and a similar capacitor model as before; see Fig. 16.
 The length of the initial square feature is 0.3cm, increased in steps of 0.3cm to 2.4cm.
 Fig. 17 shows the finite element solutions for the simplified and original model.
 Fig. 18 shows the results.
 We see that by making the slot size bigger, the value of the QoI of the simplified model deviates from the exact one.
 The values of the effectivity indices also clearly indicate that increasing the size of the negative feature drastically reduces the tightness of the bound.
-The effectivity index for the largest two features.
+The effectivity index for the largest two features indicate that our simplification error estimation is not suitable for such large features.
 However, the effectivity indices for smaller sizes feature are in the acceptable range to bound the error.
 It appears that if the size of the negative feature exceeds a specific threshold, the bounds very quickly become less tight.

-FIG. 16.
-The geometry configuration of the capacitor model with the negative feature F on the Neumann boundary $\Gamma_N$ for Experiment 4.
+Fig. 16.
+The geometry configuration of the capacitor model with the negative feature F on the Neumann boundary Γ_N for Experiment 4.

-FIG. 17.
+Fig. 17.
 Left: The finite element solution for the capacitor model with a negative feature on the Neumann boundary for Experiment 4.
 Right: The finite element solution for the simplified model.

-6.3.
+- 6.3.
 Negative Feature on Dirichlet Boundary.
 In the capacitor model, the conductors are described by Dirichlet boundary conditions.
 So for simplifying features on the capacitor plates, we have to consider these cases.
 Again, the feature can be positive or negative, but as the boundary condition type is different, the general equations in Section 4 must be adapted differently from the Neumann boundary cases.
 Here we deal with the simplification error by removing the negative feature on Dirichlet boundary condition only; the positive feature case is similar.
-In either case, the following main conditions must be fulfilled:

-- 1. The electrostatic potential (field) must be continuous across the interface between the feature and the rest of the domain. - 2.
+In either case, the following main conditions must be fulfilled: - 1.
+The electrostatic potential (field) must be continuous across the interface between the feature and the rest of the domain. - 2.
 The electrostatic displacement (flux) must be divergence free.

 For an example of a negative feature on a capacitor plate see Fig. 19 (left).
 The position of the feature is the dominant factor determining the simplification error.
 As for the negative feature on the Neumann boundary, we must add the negative feature to the domain and with this actually mesh the feature domain.
 Again, we introduce a penalty factor as in Eq.
 6.9 to extend the relative permittivity to the feature domain.
-The assumption for calculating the energy norms on the feature domain is that all vertices in feature domain are assigned with the Dirichlet electrostatic potential values $\Phi_D$ , i.e. the whole feature domain is $\hat{\Omega} = \tilde{\Omega} \setminus F = \Omega$ .
+The assumption for calculating the energy norms on the feature domain is that all vertices in feature domain are assigned with the Dirichlet electrostatic potential values Φ_D , i.e. the whole feature domain contains a uniform electrostatic potential ($\Phi_F = \Phi_D$).
+The simplified domain is $\widehat{\Omega} = \widetilde{\Omega} \setminus F = \Omega$.
 The breakup of the simplified domain ensures all integrals are well defined.

-FIG. 18.
+Fig. 18.
 Bounds on the simplification error in Experiment 4 for varying boundary feature dimensions.
-The table lists the height H and width W of the feature domain, the effectivity index $\Im$ , the exact QoI $Q(\Phi)$ , and the upper U and lower L bounds.
+The table lists the height H and width W of the feature domain, the effectivity index \Im , the exact $QoI\ Q(\Phi)$, and the upper U and lower L bounds.

-FIG. 19.
+Fig. 19.
 Left: a negative feature on a capacitor plate (Dirichlet Boundary) and its direction of motion for Experiment 5.
 Right: the standalone negative feature and its associated boundary conditions.